deepdesperate/ToAutomateDocs/docs/TAMT_op_3DTools.md

 2. `HP_Suffix`: Set suffix that will be added to the High Poly Object
 3. `LP Collection`: Set name for the Low poly collection to hold LP Objects
 4. `HP Collection`: Set name for the Low poly collection to hold HP Objects
-5. `Rename`: Rename Button to run the algorithm and rename object
+5. `Rename`: Rename Button to rename and `(if enabled)` move to Low / High Collections respectively.

 #### Usage:
 1. Select two objects `active_object` and `second_object`, when the algorithm runs, it will rename the `active_object` and add LP suffix to it.
 And adds the HP suffix to the non-active object.